Gold prices are expected to trade sideways today: Angel Broking

 Outlook

-Weak economic data from U.S. might dent the risk appetite amongst investors and boost the demand for the safe haven asset, gold.
-On the MCX, gold prices are expected to trade sideways today, international markets are trading lower by 0.10 percent at $1467.75 per ounce.
+Positive signals from the U.S. & China trade and tariff situation might dent demand for the safe haven asset, gold.
+However, weak U.S. economic data might weigh on the Dollar and provide some support for the yellow metal prices.
+On the MCX, gold prices are expected to trade sideways today; international markets are trading marginally higher by 0.08 percent at $1481.35 per ounce.

 For all commodities report, click here